Fishest/school/notes/microsoft.papers.rst

-Since the clocks will skew over time, we have to ensure that the second statement will hold (only need to do this for events on different systems):
+Since the clocks will skew over time, we have to ensure that the second statement will hold (only need to do this for events on different generals):

 * if event a occurs at physical time t
 * a \rightarrow b